commscope-ruckus/RUCKUS-RWG/README.md

 Config Templates for the RUCKUS WAN Gateway.

 # microsegmentation.yml
+One RADIUS realm, one policy, one IP group, one VLAN pool and one network address.
+Used for basic microsegmentation.
 Edit the template to match the following parameters in your environment:
 - interface: change to match the LAN interface on your RWG.
 - cidr: make sure the subnet does not conflict with your network.